 Data Science (Minor)

-Worked under Dr. Waqas Khalid on a joint research product with UCSF building nanotechnology-based portable blood sampling devices.
+Worked on a joint research product with UCSF building nanotechnology-based portable blood sampling devices.
 Contributed to the development of the team’s supervised machine learning model (PyTorch) trained on historical blood sample data to predict potential health conditions and recommend future diagnostic tests from the results of their devices.

 SIXT33N: Built a voice-controlled model car by integrating machine learning techniques (PCA, SVD) with C++ programming to process four voice commands; implemented system on a microcontroller, utilizing analog circuits and custom PCBs for hardware control, engineered op-amp and BJT circuits for closed-loop control logic, and audio signal amplification and filtering circuits to process the voice commands.